 To enhance the security of the DNS, ICANN, through its affiliate PTI, operates the Root DNSSEC key management process.
 The Root Zone Key Signing Key Operator System (RZ KSK System) is used to manage the Root DNSSEC key, which includes the generation, storage, usage, destruction and backup of the key signing key (KSK) for the DNS root zone.
-The RZ KSK System's operations are performed inside secure facilities using Federal Information Processing Standards (FIPS) 140-2 Level 4 cryptographic hardware security modules (or HSMs).
+The RZ KSK System's operations are performed inside secure facilities using Federal Information Processing Standards (FIPS) 140-2 Level 4 or 140-3 Level 3 cryptographic hardware security modules (or HSMs).